A modular functor from state sums for finite tensor categories and their bimodules: Assigning categories to s

 We are now almost ready to show that any two refinement replacements are equivalent.
 Before giving the proof we just introduce some further convenient terminology.

 \begin{Definition} Let $\Sigma$ be a \defectsurface. \Itemizeiii

-\item[(i)] Let $\delta$ be a set of defect lines on $\Sigma$.
-We say that a \filldiskrep\ $\DR_{\DD, \DD'}$ on $\Sigma$ \emph{keeps the defects $\delta$} iff each of the defects in $\delta$ corresponds to a defect on $\DR_{\DD,\DD'}(\Sigma)$, possibly interrupted by gluing circles that are not present in $\Sigma$ (like e.g.\ in the refinement shown in the picture \eqref{eq:picFeb1}). \\ Analogously we say that a sequence of \filldiskrep s keeps $\delta$ iff each of its members keeps $\delta$.
+\item[{\rm (i)}] Let $\delta$ be a set of defect lines on $\Sigma$.
+We say that a \filldiskrep\ $\DR_{\DD, \DD'}$ on $\Sigma$ \emph{keeps the defects $\delta$} iff each of the defects in $\delta$ corresponds to a defect on $\DR_{\DD,\DD'}(\Sigma)$, possibly interrupted by gluing circles that are not present in $\Sigma$ $($like e.g.\ in the refinement shown in the picture \eqref{eq:picFeb1}$)$.